HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/local-installation.md

 /build/local_install_or_update.sh
 ```

 This command will install the flepiMoP Python package, `gempyor`, along with all its dependencies, as well as all necessary R packages and dependencies.
+This command will also verify that your `conda` environment settings are corretly configured for flepiMoP use.